Old Liverpool Hospital: Block G (s)

 Block G, originally a store building, is a single-storey c.
 1880s brick building with verandahs on three sides.
 Although there have been internal alterations, the external structure, internal joinery and a long roof lantern are original.

-Block E (mid 19th c.)
+Block E (mid 19th century)

 Block E, on the south-east part of the site, is a mid-nineteenth century single-storey brick and steel construction originally built as a dining hall.
 This building has undergone a number of additions and changes over the years.

-20th c.
-Blocks J & K
+Blocks J & K (20th century)

 The harmonised architectural character of the site complex has been interrupted with the more recent, mid-twentieth century constructions of Blocks J and K. The single-storey Block J and the three-storey Block K are both brick buildings that do not integrate into the existing architectural context of the site and, as such, have low significance.
 Block K, in particular, has a negative physical impact on the site because of its immense scale, somewhat diminishing the scale of the main Block B building.